unklnik/mr_snuggles_dungeon_adventure/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E5YOJH1)

 This is the source code for the second game I made with Go.
-There is a free-to-play demo on Steam for Windows and also works on Steam via Proton on Linux https://store.steampowered.com/app/2968730/Mr_Snuggles_Dungeon_Adventure/
+There is a free-to-play demo on Steam for Windows and also works on Steam via Proton on Linux - Mr Snuggles Dungeon Adventure https://store.steampowered.com/app/2968730/Mr_Snuggles_Dungeon_Adventure/

 Made with the Go bindings for raylib https://github.com/gen2brain/raylib-go